ftoumHub/demo-rest-jersey-spring/README.md

 ## Install and run the project
 1. download/clone the project
 2. prepare the database
-  * import in MySQL the self-contained file that comes with the project - [demo-rest-jersey-spring / src / main / resources / input_data / DumpRESTdemoDB.sql](https://github.com/ftoumHub/demo-rest-jersey-spring/blob/master/src/main/resources/input_data/DumpRESTdemoDB.sql)
+  * import in PostgreSQL the self-contained file that comes with the project - [demo-rest-jersey-spring/src/main/resources/input_data/DumpRESTdemoDB.sql](https://github.com/ftoumHub/demo-rest-jersey-spring/blob/master/src/main/resources/input_data/DumpRESTdemoDB.sql)
   * username/password - `rest_demo`/`rest_demo`
 3. change to the root folder of the project and excute the following maven command
   * `mvn clean install jetty:run  -Djetty.port=8888 -DskipTests=true`
   * now the REST api is up and running with Jetty on `localhost:8888`

 > **Note:** you could run a similar configuration from Eclipse if you have the m2e plugin installed - see pic below

-> **Note:** after you `mvn install` the application, you can deploy the generated __.war__ file in any web container like Tomcat for example.

 ## Testing the project